FuelLabs/fuels-ts/apps/docs/src/guide/testing/setting-up-a-custom-chain.md

 # Setting up a custom chain

-THe `launchNodeAndGetWallets` method lets you launch a local Fuel node with various customizations.
+The `launchNodeAndGetWallets` method lets you launch a local Fuel node with various customizations.

 In the code snippet below, we provide a custom chain config file to the `launchNodeAndGetWallets` method.
 You can use a chain config file to customize things like the chain's consensus parameters or specify some initial states for the chain.
 Click here to see what a chain config file looks like: [chainConfig.json](https://github.com/FuelLabs/fuels-ts/blob/master/.fuel-core/configs/chainConfig.json)